In the climate change fight, the Interior Department becomes a battlefield

 The White House had planned to nominate Elizabeth Klein for the powerful No. 2 spot at Interior.
 Klein had worked at Interior under Barack Obama and Bill Clinton and challenged several Trump environmental and energy policies as deputy director of the New York University School of Law State Energy & Environmental Impact Center.

 According to several individuals briefed on the nominations process, Manchin — who hails from a coal-rich state and has backed drilling and mining on public lands — threw his support behind Beaudreau.
 A former Interior chief of staff under Obama, Beaudreau has since worked as a lawyer at Latham and Watkins, which represents some oil, gas and mining companies.
-Klein had also worked at that firm between her stints at Interior.
+Klein had worked at the firm between her stints at Interior.

 Sen. Lisa Murkowski (R-Alaska) also privately endorsed Beaudreau, who spent part of his childhood in Alaska and worked extensively with her and others from the state while at Interior.